CSenshi/Validator/RULES.md

 #### Octal

-The field under validation must be a octal number
+The field under validation must be an octal number
 ```python
 >>> from validator import validate